-Registration is totally free and with that you get access to thousands of copyright-free images, audio sfx and video footage from Free Media Library.
+Registration is free, and with that, you get access to thousands of copyright-free images, audio SFX, and video footage from the Free Media Library.
 [Get it here]

 6. The Art Of Storytelling

 The Art of Storytelling is a project created by The Delaware Art Museum.
-It invites online visitors to use and utilize the collections housed by the museum in an innovative and creative way to create stories.
-Then, they can share these creations by either emailing them to a friend as well or by publishing to the site, so that other visitors can see them too.
+It invites online visitors to use and utilize the collections housed by the museum innovatively and creatively to create stories.
+Then, they can share these creations by either emailing them to a friend or by publishing them on the site so that other visitors can see them too.

-You can create, share and search 2 main categories of stories.
+You can create, share and search two main categories of stories.
 They are labeled Stories Pictured (text and pictures) and Stories Told (text, pictures and audio) respectively.
-[Get it here]

 8. Story Maker By The British Council

-Created by the British Council, this tool proves to be quite good for the purpose of storytelling.
-There are 3 genres of stories that you can create: fairy, horror and science-fiction.
+Created by the British Council, this tool is quite good for storytelling.
+There are three genres of stories that you can create: fairy, horror, and science-fiction.
 It has a simple easy to use interface which allows you to create stories by using built-in characters, answering the questions or by using the drag-n-drop function.

 Slidestory lets you create digital stories by utilizing the picture slideshow along with voice narration.
 Each picture in the slideshow of the digital story can be accompanied by voice narration in MP3 format, text captions and optional tags.
-To use SlideStory, simply sign up for free and download the free Creator client program, attach a microphone with your system and record an audio file for each slide, add a title description and tags.
+To use SlideStory, simply sign up for free and download the free Creator client program, attach a microphone with your system and, record an audio file for each slide, and add a title description and tags.
 After creating a story, you can upload it to the SlideStory website.
-[Get it here]